-Here the curious will find recollections of the magazines and papers in which my Illinois work appeared.
+Here the curious will find recollections of the magazines, books, and papers in which my Illinois work appeared.
 An exercise in nostalgia, I admit, but that future historian of Illinois magazines that I like to think will be born someday might find it interesting.
 Besides, all were honorably intended publications that deserve to be remembered by somebody.

 Focus (“an alternative . . . “) was a newspaper published in Springfield in 1970-71 by activist/entrepreneur Todd Domke.
 He and I were both misfits in Springfield but his ambitions were, to borrow a word, more focused than mine.
 We were too much alike to get along very well, but he was a go-getter of a very old-fashioned type.
 He began publishing newspapers at Springfield High School with his partner, fellow Solon Lew Friedland.
 They were fired by the conviction, common to the young, that the main reason the world persisted in error was because they hadn’t been born yet.

 Todd and Lew made an odd pair—romantic and earnest, their physiques were not the only way in which they reminded me irresistibly of Quixote and Sancho Panza.
 Their politics were reformist, and as close as they came to hippie-ness was a loose necktie.
 When Focus debuted in December of 1970, they were just out of high school.

 The paper attracted like-minded people, as such projects do.
 I would later describe the paper’s corps of writers to its readers as “as unlikely a congregation of talents as one is likely to encounter this side of the state legislature.
 Its ranks consist of teen-agers still wet behind the pencils, one or two immaculately middle-class housewives, a gathering of chronically frustrated reformers, and at least one rapidly aging dilettante of letters.”